 Before we move on to the next section, browse through 10-20 high gravity products.
 Visit their sales page and their “affiliate tools” page.
-Notice how they sell the product to both their customers and YOU as an affiliate.
+Notice how they sell the product to both their customers and you as an affiliate.

 The common traits you see among the top products usually have a significant contribution to their success.
 We want to understand these traits so we can spot them in other products that may be less competitive but can sell well.

 Here are some things you might notice:

 These are a popular type of sales pages that convert very well because of their dependence on easily digestible, highly engaging videos.

 You’ll find that most top products have dedicated pages that help you get started quickly promoting their products.
 They often even create ready-to-go ads, content, and templates for you.
 This shows that the vendor cares about attracting and retaining affiliates.

 Most products will have testimonials/reviews or other types of social proof that show people using and benefiting from that product successfully.

-The buy now button will be unmissable and the whole page will be directing your attention to it to complete the purchase.
+The buy now button will be impossible to miss and the whole page will be directing your attention to it to complete the purchase.
 It leaves no doubt in the visitor’s mind on what should be done next.

-Choosing a product
+Choosing a Product

 At this point, you should have a general idea what a good product looks like by analyzing top gravity products across all categories.
 You should also have some ideas about which niches/categories you want to get into.

 Here’s a checklist:

-- Interest in the niche.
 Passion/huge interest is a bonus.
 People really underestimate this point.
 You’ll be eating, drinking and breathing this product/niche for weeks, possibly months and years to come if it's successful and you start focusing on growing it.
 Having an interest in it makes things so much easier and helps you keep going when things get tough.

 People will tell you to choose a product with at least 30+ gravity.
 This is not a rule of thumb by any means.
 I’ve promoted products that had a gravity of 5 and made good money, as long as the product hits other points on this checklist (and the one in the above section), you can give it a go.

-If your target market sees this and instantly thinks “I need this!”, “how have I been living without it?!”, then you’ve got yourself a potential winner.
+If your target market sees this and instantly thinks “I need this!
+How have I been living without it?”
+Then you’ve got yourself a potential winner.
 It helps to be knowledgeable/interested in this niche so you can easily judge this point.

-- Great sales page.
-Clean, convincing and easy to complete checkout.
+Clean, convincing, and easy to complete checkout.

 Try getting in touch with the vendor for affiliate support.
 Good vendors will be prompt with affiliate support and will show you that they care because they make money when you do.